Landscaping, gardening, and proper tree care.

 Emerald ash borer (EAB) was first discovered in Minnesota in 2009, and it continues to spread across the state.
 Here is some information and resources on the destructive bug to help with your own detection and prevention efforts.

 The late winter or early spring is generally the best time to prune trees and shrubs, but in order to get it done right, you’ll need the right tools.

 Trees are more than just part of our natural landscape.
-They provide shelter and food for wildlife, absorb carbon dioxide and produce breathable air, and add to the beauty of the world.
+They provide shelter and food for wildlife.
+They absorb carbon dioxide and produce breathable air.
+And one of the best things about trees is that they add to the beauty of the world.